Course title

 ways of feedback specific contents about "Other"

-Feedback in the class
+Feedback in the class 授業時間外でも必要な場合は適宜メールやLMS等でフォローアップを行う。

 Textbooks and reference materials

-Will be specified as appropriate during class.
+Instructions will be provided as appropriate during class.

 Prerequisites